 Historically, redfish were taken mainly as by-catch in the trawl fisheries for cod and shrimp.
-However, occasionally during 1984-86, a directed fishery on redfish was observed for German and Japanese trawlers.
-With the collapse of the Greenland cod stock during the early 1990's, resulting in a termination of that fishery, catches of commercial sized redfish were taken inshore by long-lining or jigging and offshore by shrimp fisheries only.
+However, occasionally during 1984-86, German and Japanese trawlers prosecuted a directed fishery on redfish.
+With the collapse of the Greenland cod stock during the early-1990s, resulting in a termination of that fishery, commercial sized redfish were only taken inshore by long-lining or jigging and offshore as by catch in the shrimp fisheries.
 There are also substantial numbers of juveniles discarded in the shrimp fishery.
-From 1 Oct 2000, sorting grids in the shrimp fishery are obligatory and will hopefully reduce the amount of juvenile redfish in the by-catch significantly.
+Since Oct.
+1.t 2000, sorting grids have been mandatory in the shrimp fishery and this will hopefully reduce the amount of juvenile redfish taken as by-catch significantly.